adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 two societies can merge if and only if:

 - they have both *already* implemented persistent democracy, and both are broadly compatible (both have top level constitutions)
-- each has performed a recent commitment to choose inspectors to investigate that the other society has implemented persistent democracy honestly (a dictator isn't just pretending to have implemented it) and compatibly (should be easier with open source technology and practices)
+- each has performed a recent commitment to choose inspectors to investigate the other society has implemented persistent democracy honestly (a dictator isn't just pretending to have implemented it) and compatibly (should be easier with open source technology and practices)

 ---